← back to main site

 print("flag:", flag_plaintext)

-First, we map the emojis back to their corresponding hex values.
-Then, we convert the hex back into an intermediate "keyed" text.
-Since we have a known plaintext example, we can determine the character shift values used in the encoding.
-With the keys, we subtract the shifts from the encoded flag text to determine the original message.
-The lack of cryptographic security makes this decryption easy—once the pattern is identified, reversing it is just a matter of applying character operations.
+firstly, we map the emojis back to their corresponding hex values. then, we convert the hex back into an intermediate "keyed" text. since we have that known plaintext example, we can determine the character shift values used in the encoding. with the keys, we subtract the shifts from the encoded flag text to determine the original message. the lack of cryptographic security makes this decryption easy, once the pattern is identified, reversing it is just a matter of applying character operations.

-The decoding process demonstrated here emphasizes how reverse engineering can often reveal what lies beneath the surface of seemingly secure systems.
-It demonstrates the limitations of security through obscurity, and that simpler, isn't always better.
+the decoding process demonstrated here emphasizes the limitations of security through obscurity, and that simpler, isn't always better.